Fourier series weight in quantum machine learning: Related Work

 In contrast, computing a system's ground state energy optimizes a given system's global property.
 Usually, this problem is very demanding (NP-Hard).
 The most known problem is calculating the minimum expectation value of a quantum circuit $\langle \phi|H|\phi\rangle$ overall $|\phi\rangle$.

 There are two ways to solve this problem using the \textit{Top-Down} philosophy and statistical methods.
 On the one hand, the \textit{Top-Down} is where analytical techniques are applied.
-On the other, statistical methods (like QML) are sought through the \textit{variational principle}, where a model approximates the solution.
+Conversely, statistical methods (like QML) are sought through the \textit{variational principle}, where a model approximates the solution.
 This paper will focus on the second case and highlight the relationship between the two resolution approaches.

-The use of the quantum model as a Fourier series has already been studied in these papers \cite{du2020expressive, Schuld_2021}.
-There have been much more works \cite{perez2020data, killoran2019continuous, sim2019expressibility,chen2021universal, du2020expressive, biamonte2021universal} on the techniques relevant to the approach we chose \cite{Schuld_2021}, where the authors defined an exciting framework to establish the intuitions.
-However, given how challenging the topic is, the authors described some interesting practical ideas for QSP and quantum machine learning on the data in search of some advantages.
-Therefore, in this article, first, we want to confirm that quantum models naturally learn periodic patterns in data.
-Second, see the natural representation of the Fourier series to study time series learning and signal processing tasks as necessary applications based on trigonometric interpolation suitable for quantum machine learning.
-Third, experiment and propose the quantum circuit as a neural network that, with a few changes, can be used as an interpolation and classifier model.